dCache/dcache-book2/config-gplazma.md

 Except for empty lines and comments (lines start with `#`) the configuration lines have the following format:

-     authorize username (read-only|read-write)  [,GID]* homedir rootdir
+      authorize <username> (read-only|read-write) <UID> <GID>[,<GID>]* <homedir> <rootdir>

 For legacy reasons there may be a third path entry which is ignored by DCACHE.
 The username here has to be the name the user has been mapped to in the first step (e.g., by his DN).

+Example:

     authorize john read-write 1001 100 / /data/experiments /

-In this example user john will be mapped to UID 1001 and GID 100 with read access on the directory `/data/experiments`.
+In this example user <john> will be mapped to UID 1001 and GID 100 with read access on the directory `/data/experiments`.
 You may choose to set the user's root directory to `/`.

+Example:

      authorize adm read-write 1000 100 / / /

-In this case the user adm will be granted read/write access in any path, given that the file system permissions in CHIMERA also allow the transfer.
+In this case the user <adm> will be granted read/write access in any path, given that the file system permissions in CHIMERA also allow the transfer.

 The first path is nearly always left as “`/`”, but it may be used as a home directory in interactive session, as a subdirectory of the root path.
 Upon login, the second path is used as the user's root, and a “cd” is performed to the first path.
 The first path is always defined as being relative to the second path.

 Multiple GIDs can be assigned by using comma-separated values for the GID file, as in

+Example:

     authorize john read-write 1001 100,101,200 / / /